-With blood circulation through the arteries, veins and capillaries, circulation is divided into the systemic circulation and the pulmonary circulation.
-The systemic or greater circulation supplies blood to all the tissues of the body except the lungs, while the pulmonary circulation covers the movement of de-oxygenated blood from the heart to the lungs and then back to the heart for it to transfer the oxygenated blood to the rest of the body.
+You can conclude that, blood circulation through the arteries, veins and capillaries, circulation is divided into the systemic circulation and the pulmonary circulation.
+You also observed that, the systemic or greater circulation supplies blood to all the tissues of the body except the lungs, while the pulmonary circulation covers the movement of de-oxygenated blood from the heart to the lungs and then back to the heart for it to transfer the oxygenated blood to the rest of the body.